 The technology has to make a positive impact

-In order to adopt a more positive view of AI, citizens need to be convinced that applications are valuable in themselves and working in the public interest.
+In order to adopt a more positive view of AI, communities need to be convinced that applications are valuable in themselves and working in the public interest.

 If AI systems are successfully entering arenas where - as we found in our survey - the public is happy for them to operate, such as identifying tax fraud, improving traffic flow, and matching jobseekers to jobs, then people's reactions will become more positive.